rawebone/Wilson/docs/internals.md

 One of the simplest ways to judge efficiency in a system is to look at how many objects are being created and what they are encapsulating to see what kind of overheads you will be stuck with at runtime.
-Consider the following from paradigm:
+Consider the following paradigm:

 ```php